oracle/odpi/doc/src/public_functions/dpiObjectAttr.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **attr** -- the attribute from which a reference is to be released.
+    **attr** [IN] -- the attribute from which a reference is to be released.
 If the reference is NULL or invalid an error is returned.